-- The Feast of Epiphany or the Baptism of our Lord (January)
+- The Feast of Epiphany or the Baptism of our Lord (January 5 or 12, 2020)

-Because baptism is an initiation into the Christian community and is a public occasion, we do not offer “private baptisms” that do not include the presence of gathered Christians beyond the immediate family.
+Because baptism is a public initiation into the Christian community, we do not offer “private baptisms” that do not include the presence of gathered Christians beyond the immediate family.

 What are the expectations of the church after baptism?

 Because baptism is a rite of initiation and welcome, the church yearns for the newly baptized to have an authentic relationship with God and the Christian assembly.
 A mark of this relationship will be regular participation in the life of this parish.
 We invite candidates for baptism to take seriously this aspect of the Christian life, expressing a sincere commitment to “continue in the apostles’ teaching and fellowship, in the breaking of bread, and in the prayers” (Baptismal Covenant, Book of Common Prayer, page 304).